Vernalized/Basic-Internet-Relay-Chat-Client/README.md

 • Easy-to-understand codebase, ideal for learning and modification.

-• Built with Python and the Tkinter library for the graphical user interface.
+• Built with **Python** and the **Tkinter library** for the graphical user interface.

-• Basic client-server communication for sending and receiving messages.
+• **Basic client-server communication** for sending and receiving messages.

-• Includes a built-in debug console for real-time debugging and experimentation.
+• Includes a **basic built-in debug console for real-time debugging and experimentation**.
+Can also be modified within itself.

 # **Getting Started:**